fttlanshang/POI-Identifier-for-Enron/README.md

 # Identify POI from Enron Dataset

+### Explore the dataset
+- total number of data points: 146
+- allocation across classes (POI/non-POI): 18 POIs and 128 non-POIs.
+- There are many missing values in the dataset.
+For the `salary` feature, there are only 95 valid(non NaN) values.
+And for some other features, like `deferral_payments`, `deferred_income`, `director_fees`, `loan_advances` and `restricted_stock_deferred`, missing values account for more than a half.

 ### Questions and Answers
 > Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]